$0 needed of $120,000

-The West Africa program works to improve production of, access to, and use of food in 64 villages.
-Training encompasses tree preservation and reforestation, improved cooking stoves, gardening and nutrition, the System of Rice Intensification (SRI) method for planting rice, microcredit funds, raising chickens, as well as health and hygiene.
-Through these combined approaches and by focusing on increasing the knowledge and capacities of partner staff and local facilitators, over 2,300 participants are improving their food security.
+The West Africa program works to improve production of, access to, and use of food in over 70 villages.
+Training encompasses conservation agriculture, tree preservation and reforestation, gardening and nutrition, village savings and loans, small business management, raising animals, as well as health and hygiene.
+Through these combined approaches and by focusing on increasing the knowledge and capacities of partner staff and local facilitators, over 2,400 participants are improving their food security.
 The local partner, SEL, is a small organization whose goal is to “show everyone love” regardless of their religion or ethnicity, by helping people improve their food security.
 Due to the challenging security context in this region, the program partners request that we do not publicly share information regarding their specific location for the safety of their staff.

-Led by World Renew and Local Partner Showing Everybody Love
+Led by World Renew and Local Partner Showing Everyone Love (SEL)